 June 2nd to June 9th I will partake with Team Swiss at the annual ALC (AIDS LifeCycle) bike ride from San Francisco to Los Angeles.
 A seven day journey shared with 3000 like minded people coming together from all corners of the world to cross 545 miles through beautiful California.

-This blog is not about my yearly participation; I’m writing about one product that is heavely promoted as the perfect “recovery” drink post exercise.
-My father taught me early on to reject drinking too much milk for this liquid is intended to grow a 30 lbs calve into a 1200lbs cow.
+This blog is not about my yearly participation; I’m writing about one product that is heavely promoted as the perfect “recovery” drink, post exercise.
+My father taught me early on not to drink much milk, for this high-nutritious liquid is intended to grow a 30lbs calve into a 1200lbs cow.

 To understand the complexity of my blog I must bombard you with a few milk facts that are necessary to understand these over-promoted products.
-It’s a hundred and twenty billion dollar indutry in this land!
+It’s a hundred and twenty billion dollar indutry in this land (USofA)!

 Today’s dairy cows are fed gas preserved storage food, which does not only changes the nature of the milk but causes health problems for the cows.
 They are fed soy, corn, cottonseed meal or other commercial feeds, which contain all sorts of things including chicken manure and citrus peel cake, laced with pesticides.
 These foods are not appropriate for cows, who are ruminants and should be feeding on green grass in the spring, summer and fall.
 By nature they are supposed to regurgitate green feed, silage, hay and root vegetables in the winter.
 Unfortunately most dairy cows are kept in confinement, given antibiotics and hormones, and never see green grass their entire lives.
 These same cows have been tweaked and shot-up with Posilac to produce up to 55 or more pounds of milk per day nearly all year long.
 But alarming is the injection of a genetically engineered form of bovine growth hormone (rBGH).
 A man-made or synthetic hormone used to artificially increase milk production.
 For humans, rBGH also increases blood levels of the insulin-growth factor 1 (IGF-1) in those who drink it.
 And higher levels of IGF-1 are linked to several cancers. (read link below)

 First off, we have to preserve what nature would spoil in two days by mandatory quickly heating milk to 165 degrees for about 5 seconds.
 (Water contaminated with equal amount of feces and bacteria in the US, as mandated by the same regulatory board must be boiled for more than seven minutes by 212 degrees before being considered drinkable…) Hence, pasteurization merely kills certain bacteria.
 However this process disables certain enzymes needed to break down milk fat in our human digestive track.
 It robs the milk serum of vitamins and denatures fragile milk proteins, kills beneficial bacteria and promotes pathogens.
-Even calves fed pasteurized milk reflect poorly and many die before maturity.
+Even calves fed pasteurized milk instead of colostrum (high anti bacterial milk right after birth) reflect poorly to this product and many die before maturity.
 Pasteurization was instituted in the 1920s to combat TB, infant diarrhea, undulant fever and other diseases caused by poor animal nutrition and dirty production methods.
 By today’s standard, pasteurization is absolutely unnecessary for public protection.
 It’s an archaic ineffective law…

 In some cases, milk is ultra-pasteurized to get rid of heat-resistant bacteria and give it a longer shelf life.
 Ultra high temperature pasteurization is a process that takes milk from a chilled temperature to above the boiling point in less than two seconds.
 This process is utilized for the boxed milks that can be kept at room temperature for weeks… Unlike the regular milk that at room temperature multiplies the number of microbes and DOUBLES them every 20 minutes.
 No wonder milk spoils very quickly.